Archduke Joseph of Austria (Palatine of Hungary): Transportation and economy

 For the development of Hungarian transportation, he founded the Kőbánya horsecar line in 1827–28, as well as the first train line of the country (between Pest and Vác) in collaboration with Count István Széchenyi.
 He helped establish the Hungarian Commerce Bank of Pest, and ran a demonstration farm on his Alcsút estate, introducing new methods and species to Hungary.

 Remodelling of Pest

-The earliest record of Archduke Joseph's ambition to transform Pest from a neglected provincial town into a modern European city dates to 16 November 1804, when he informed city leadership that the sovereign himself desired the regulation and improvement of Pest (although there is no documented evidence of the Francis' personal involvement).
-Joseph appointed Hungarian-German architect József Hild to oversee the city's development.
-A key milestone came in October 1808, with the establishment of the Pesti Szépítő Bizottság (Beautification Committee of Pest), chaired by the Palatine himself.
-Under his guidance, major urban projects were launched, including the planning and construction of Lipótváros and the creation of the City Park, which was planted with trees from his private Alcsút estate.
-In 1815, he supported to the construction of Buda Observatory on Gellért Hill, and later purchased Margaret Island for conversion into a public park.
-When the 1838 flood devastated Pest-Buda, Joseph personally directed the rescue mission and helped relieve those affected.
+The first mention of Archduke Joseph's plans to elevate Pest, a neglected town, into a modern European city is from 16 November 1804, when he wrote to city leadership that the sovereign himself wanted Pest to be regulated and improved, although there is no proof of the King being interested.
+Joseph appointed Hungarian-German architect József Hild to oversee the works, and in October 1808, the Pesti Szépítő Bizottság, headed by the Palatine himself, was established.
+He proposed and oversaw the construction of Lipótváros and the City Park, which he supplied with trees from his private park in Alcsút.
+In 1815, he supported the building of Buda Observatory on Gellért Hill.
+He bought Margaret Island and turned it into a park.
+When the 1838 flood devastated Pest-Buda, he personally directed the rescue mission and helped relieve those affected.